ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

 * `0b010` — 3-bit prefix
 * `0b00001111` — 8-bit prefix

 Declaring messages with 32-bit opcodes does not differ from declaring any other structs.
-Say, you the following TL/B scheme:
+Say, you the following TL-B scheme:

 ```tl-b
 asset_simple$001 workchain:int8 ptr:bits32 = Asset;
 asset_booking$1000 order_id:uint64 = Asset;